4 Types of Christian Prayer

 We have the idea that the Lord is like us, and He has to be cajoled and humoured and nursed into a nice mood.
 Once He is in that sweet mood, we can get out of Him all that we desire.
 The Lord, however, is not like that; He is more interested in certain situations than we are.
 He only awaits a spirit of enquiry, and then, sometimes, almost immediately, He will give clearly the direction.

 We should not handle prayer like a bull in a china shop or like a tank mowing everything down.
-We need to be still and wait on Him and for Him.
-We need simply to ask what His mind is on this matter.
+Instead, we need to be still and wait on Him and for Him.
+Simply ask what His mind is on this matter.
 How are we to pray?
 What is the word that God would give us?
 What is the right weapon to use?

 An Example of Supplication in Action